Philippine ex-President Rodrigo Duterte arrested on ICC warrant

 Duterte legacy in the balance as he seeks return to Davao stronghold

-“Upon his arrival, the prosecutor general served the ICC notification for an arrest warrant to the former president for the crime of crime against humanity,” the government said in a statement.
+“Upon his arrival, the prosecutor general served the ICC notification for an arrest warrant to the former president for the crimes against humanity,” the government said in a statement.

 “He’s now in the custody of authorities,” it said.

-Duterte is facing allegations of “crimes against humanity” during a brutal anti-drugs drive while he was in office.

-The former president’s so-called “war on drugs”, while he was in office from 2016-2022, deprived suspects of “due process under the law”, according to the arrest warrant, and resulted in the deaths of thousands of people, including children.
+The charge is related to Duterte’s brutal anti-drugs drive.
+The so-called “war on drugs”, while Duterte was in office from 2016-2022, deprived suspects of “due process under the law” and resulted in the deaths of thousands of people, including children, according to the complaint.

 In a statement, Human Rights Watch (HRW) described Duterte’s arrest as “a critical step for accountability in the Philippines”.